iwishjames/tick_tac_toe/README.md

 - Even something as simple as tic tac toe, which is easy asf IRL can require some thinking when replicating it virtually!
 - debugging using alert on each line or debugger;
 - "Google is your best friend!" - Rashida Bangali 2019.
+- There might be a slight difference in display when viewing the site from your machine and from where you host it.
+- files with large sizes (especially high quality gifs!!!!) will take time to load on a webpage.
 - if you need to repeat yourself - use loops!
 - best to have the basics done and have a skeleton before going after the big features.